bokkypoobah/TopSecrets/README.md

 <img width="600" alt="image" src="https://github.com/bokkypoobah/OfflineShamir39DeviceRecipe/assets/17121975/be59cb5d-05e6-47fe-809b-ca93190633d3">

-The Shamir39 tool above should be used offline to prevent leakage of your secrets.
+The Shamir39 tool linked above should be used offline to prevent leakage of your secrets.
 This recipe describes the steps to create a dedicated Raspberry Pi computer to run the Shamir39 tool without connections to any networks.

-**THIS IS WORK IN PROGRESS**
+The steps required are:

+* Obtain and assemble a Raspberry Pi device with a power supply, keyboard and screen
+* On a separate Linux, Mac or Windows computer, install the required Raspberry Pi operating system on a MicroSD card
+* Insert the MicroSD card into your Raspberry Pi device and boot the device
+* Connect to the network and download the standalone version of the Shamir39 tool onto your device
+* Switch the MicroSD card filesystem into readonly mode, reboot the system and you now have your offline device
+* Use the Shamir39 tool offline.
+Switch off the power and all your secrets are forgotten

 <br />